Transform Your Business with Grow Branding!

 Why does brand visibility in AI matter for SEO?

 Because discovery now often happens inside AI-generated answers before users click through to websites.
-Google also says the same SEO foundations still support visibility in AI features, so this is an expansion of SEO, not a separate universe.
+The same SEO foundations still support visibility in AI features, so this is an expansion of SEO, not a separate universe.

 How is AI visibility different from traditional search rankings?